reeseovine/dotfiles-old/README.md

 # dotfiles
 These are most of the configuration files I use to get my setup to look and behave how it does.
 Here are some notable things about them.
 (Screenshots coming soon-ish)

 The directories in the root of the repository (*not* files such as this README) have symlinks pointing to them with the same names, located in `~/.config/`, unless stated otherwise.
-The files in the root are there for repo management.
+The files in the root are mostly there for repo management.

-There is an [`archive` branch](https://github.com/katacarbix/dotfiles/tree/archive) that contains stuff for apps that I don't use anymore including Atom and Vivaldi.
-It's worth *checking out* if you don't see what you're looking for in here.
+There is also an [`archive` branch](https://github.com/katacarbix/dotfiles/tree/archive) that contains interesting stuff for apps that I don't use anymore including Atom and Vivaldi.
+It's worth checking out if you don't see what you're looking for in here.

 <table>
   <tr>